 One of the most gorgeous beaches anywhere.
 Uncrowded, long powdery white sand beaches, coves, tide pools and shade.
 Makalawena Beach is 10 miles north of Kona in Kekaha Kai State Park.

-Part of Kaloko-Honokohau National Historical Park, Honokohau Beach is a long crescent of salt and pepper sand with magnificent views and decent swimming.
+Part of Kaloko-Honokohau National Historical Park, Honokohau is a long crescent of salt and pepper sand with magnificent views and decent swimming.
 Rich with history, the beach is 3 miles north of Kailua-Kona.

 Old Kona Airport Beach Park

 This series of beaches is easy to access just north of town.
 There's not an abundance of soft sand but some nice tide pools and a fabulous place to enjoy a Big Island sunset.

 Immediately adjacent to and left of the pier in Kailua-Kona is a small patch of sand that is a good entry point for swimming or snorkeling in the relative calm waters of Kailua Bay.